 6. Increased business value

-Organizations can realize the full value of their BI investments by giving access to more people and departments.
+Organizations can realize the full value of their business intelligence investments by giving access to more people and departments.
 This makes it easier to uncover valuable insights that lead to cost savings or more revenue.

 Self-service BI vs traditional BI